A Logical Characterization of Constant-Depth Circuits over the Reals: Conclusion

 \section{Conclusion}

 We showed that the computational power of circuits of polynomial size and constant depth over the reals can be characterized in a logical way by first-order logic on metafinite structures.
 This result is in analogy to corresponding characterizations for Boolean circuits \cite{DBLP:journals/siamcomp/Immerman89} and arithmetic circuits \cite{DBLP:journals/apal/HaakV19}.
+The results presented in this paper mostly do not make use of any special properties of the real numbers and can be generalized for other fields with suitably adapted logic and circuit definitions.

 In the Boolean and arithmetic context, it is known \cite{DBLP:journals/jcss/BarringtonIS90} that the numerical predicates of addition and multiplication play a special role: If we enhance first-order logic by these, we obtain a logic as powerful as dlogtime-uniform $\mathrm{AC}^0$-circuits, i.e., U$_\text{D}\text{-}\mathrm{AC}^0=\mathrm{FO}[+,\times]$ (see also \cite{DBLP:books/daglib/0097931}).
-This does not seem to hold in our case of computation over the real numbers: $\unil\text{-}\ACO$ looks more powerful than $\FO[+,\times]$, since real numbers can be manipulated more generally by \R-machines operating in logarithmic time than in first-order formulas.
+This does not seem to hold in our case of computation over the real numbers: $\unil\text{-}\ACO$ looks more powerful than $\FO[+,\times]$, since real numbers can be manipulated more generally by \R-machines operating in logarithmic time than in first-order formulas, because it seems that a logarithmic number of operations on reals cannot be simulated in first-order logic.
 Maybe an equivalence can be obtained with a more powerful logic for real numbers, but this is a question for further research.
-However, an analogue to the Boolean equality seems to hold if we consider uniformity defined itself in a logical way: The identity U$_\text{FO}\text{-}\mathrm{AC}^0=\mathrm{FO}[+,\times]$ seems to hold in the real-valued setting as well.
-We will turn to this issue in the full version of this paper.
+However, an analogue to the Boolean equality holds if we consider uniformity defined itself in a logical way: The identity U$_\text{FO}\text{-}\mathrm{AC}^0=\mathrm{FO}[+,\times]$, well known in the Boolean world, holds in the real setting as well.

 While investigating uniform circuit classes over the reals, we found that uniformity behaves somewhat differently in the real setting than it does in the Boolean one.
 In the classical setting, the question of uniformity arises quite naturally, since small classes like non-uniform $\mathrm{AC}^0$ already contain undecidable problems with respect to Turing machines.
 In the case of \ACO{} and \R-machines, the same is at least not quite obvious and worth looking into further.